English Settlement: Contemporary reception

-Retrospective
+Retrospective reception and legacy

 English Settlement continues to be regarded by many critics as the band's finest album.
 Chris Dahlhen of Pitchfork awarded the album's 2001 remaster a perfect score, saying that the music had aged well, and wrote: "English Settlement catches that moment, as they change from a young band to a mature one: this is the pivot on which their entire career hangs, and a vantage point from which both ends of it make sense.
 It's timeless."
 Brett Milano of the Boston Herald called it "the band's masterpiece".

 Conversely, Greg Kot of the Chicago Tribune deemed the album excessively long, "with 15 songs instead of, say, the best 10."
 AllMusic's Chris Woodstra felt that "English Settlement seems more a transitional album than anything else, although the textural sound of the album is quite remarkable, indicating the direction they would take in their post-touring incarnation."
 Stereogums Robert Ham evaluated the album as the fifth-best of the group's discography.
 He criticised side three of the vinyl as "an absolute throwaway" that could have jeopardised the record "if the songs surrounding them weren't so damn good."

 English Settlement was voted number 884 in the third edition of Colin Larkin's All Time Top 1000 Albums (2000).
 In 2002, it was ranked number 46 on Pitchforks list of "The Top 100 Albums of the 1980s".
 Contributor Dominique Leone wrote: "this double-LP was something of a sonic renaissance.
 The band's penchant for spiking the pop punch began a gradual shift towards the pastoral and 'arty,' yet these tunes could hardly be described as pretentious."

-Legacy

 In the 18 months between English Settlement and their next release (1983's Mummer), XTC's popularity faltered among British record-buyers and critics.
 Music journalist Jim Keoghan summarised the album's legacy:

 In the UK, XTC were never again able to capture that alchemical mixture of critical and commercial success that English Settlement gave them.
 Over the following years they continued to release material that despite garnering critical acclaim never found a significant audience in the way that English Settlement had.
 As time wore on they became fixed in many people's minds as an 80s band.
 If they gathered column inches at all, it was more for their increasingly dysfunctional relationship with their record label than for the music they were making.

 In later years, the band reflected that they did not have enough time to record the album, and felt that portions of the record sound unfinished as a result.
 Despite his feelings, Partridge said the record was "the first time the picture became multicolored and widescreen.
 Before that, it had been television-sized format and rather black and white."
 Gregory called it "a watershed record for us" and the start of their "Sgt.
 Pepper" period.